There Is News At Every Corner

 Recipe and photo may be reprinted with the following credit:

-Recipe and photo reprinted with permission from The Age Beautifully Cookbook by Grace O/www.FoodTrients.com
+Recipe and photo reprinted with permission of www.FoodTrients.com

 In a world where socializing and relaxation often revolve around alcoholic beverages, Jennifer Newens introduces a refreshing alternative with her new book, Monday Night Mocktails.
 This vibrant collection features 52 delightful non-alcoholic mocktail recipes, offering a unique drink for every week of the year.